‘Hillary’s America’ Director Dinesh D’Souza Attacks The Razzies After Being Nominated For Five Awards

 — POLITICO (@politico) January 24, 2017

-D’Souza himself was also keen to praise his own performance in the movie as “masterful”, saying “‘I’m playing myself.
+D’Souza himself was also keen to praise his own performance in the movie as “masterful,” saying “‘I’m playing myself.
 It’s really hard to believe another actor could have done a better job at playing me.
 It would funny if someone told me that Brad Pitt could do a better Dinesh than Dinesh.”
 At the same time, he confirmed that he plans to attend the ceremony on February 25, saying “If they have a really nice ceremony, I might be willing to show up and collect my award.
 As long as they let me give a speech.
 And it will take them another year to recover from the speech.”

 Exactly what effect D’Souza’s movie, Hillary’s America: The Secret History of the Democratic Party had on the 2016 presidential election will never fully be known.
 However, Clinton did ultimately lose to her Republican opponent Donald Trump, who was inaugurated as the 45th President of the United States on Friday.